PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 metadata behavior, phase position, arguments, and no-op behavior.
 Production changes were then limited to the characterized boundary.

-The latest four records cover the terminal boundary StridedSlice/QDQ/Concat, Swish residual/Concat, Dequantize/Logistic/Mul/Quantize, and Swish QDQ-island cleanup observations.
-They remain consecutive between the terminal Slice/Concat recovery composite and InstanceNorm cleanup.
+The latest nine records cover terminal boundary StridedSlice/QDQ/Concat, activation bridge, InstanceNorm, and normalization cleanup observations.
+They remain in deterministic order from the terminal Slice/Concat recovery composite through the terminal boundary-layout composite.

 Structural tests also ensure that:

 - raw duplicated operation pairs no longer remain at migrated sites;
-- all 101 phase IDs and owners appear in deterministic source order;
+- all 106 phase IDs and owners appear in deterministic source order;
 - old unconsumed result targets are absent from the lowerer;
 - the bounded store does not alias caller mappings or snapshots;
 - diagnostics and public output contracts remain independent of the store.